Refined curve counting with descendants and quantum mirrors: Introduction

 Drawing an analogy between $Y_m$ and $S(\hat{\fD}_m)$, we will be interested in counts of \emph{quantum broken lines} in $S(\hat{\fD}_m)$, in some sense the combinatorial counterpart to curves in $Y_m$.
-Quantum broken lines (see Definition \ref{def : quantum broken line count} and Figure \ref{Figure : Quantum scattering}) are piecewise-linear curves in $\RR^2$ which bend only at the rays of the quantum scattering diagram in a way controlled by the Hamiltonian of that ray.
-Each quantum broken line $\gamma$ has the following features: \begin{itemize} \item it has an asymptotic starting direction in $\mathbb{Z}^2$, oriented outward along the infinite segment; \item it ends at some point $Q \in \mathbb{R}^2$; \item it has a final direction $\varv(\gamma) \in \ZZ^2$, oriented outward from $Q$; \item it carries a final monomial $c(\gamma)$ depending on the parameters $t_1,\dots,t_n$ and the quantum parameter $q$. \end{itemize}
+Quantum broken lines (see Definition~\ref{def : quantum broken line count} and Figure~\ref{Figure : Quantum scattering}) are piecewise-linear curves in $\RR^2$ which bend only at the rays of the quantum scattering diagram in a way controlled by the Hamiltonian of that ray.
+Each quantum broken line $\gamma$ has the following features: \begin{itemize} \item It has an asymptotic starting direction in $\mathbb{Z}^2$, oriented outward along the infinite segment. \item It ends at some point $Q \in \mathbb{R}^2$. \item It has a final direction $\varv(\gamma) \in \ZZ^2$, oriented outward from $Q$. \item It carries a final monomial $c(\gamma)$ depending on the parameters $t_1,\dots,t_n$ and the quantum pa\-ra\-meter~$q$. \end{itemize}

-We define a combinatorial invariant, depending on our chosen tuple of vectors $\vartheta = (r_1,\dots, r_n)$
+We define a combinatorial invariant, depending on our chosen tuple of vectors $\vartheta = (r_1,\dots, r_n)$,

-where the sum is over $(\gamma_1,\dots, \gamma_s)$, tuples of quantum broken lines in the quantum scattering diagram $S(\hat{\fD}_m)$ with start directions $\vartheta = (r_1,\dots,r_s)$, meeting at a fixed, balanced point $Q \in \RR^2$, i.e. such that $\sum_{i=1}^s \varv(\gamma_i) = 0$.
+where the sum is over tuples $(\gamma_1,\dots, \gamma_s)$ of quantum broken lines in the quantum scattering diagram $S(\hat{\fD}_m)$ with start directions $\vartheta = (r_1,\dots,r_s)$, meeting at a fixed, balanced point $Q \in \RR^2$, \textit{i.e.} such that $\sum_{i=1}^s \varv(\gamma_i) = 0$.

-\begin{maintheorem} Fix $m=(m_1,\dots,m_n)$ and $\vartheta = (r_1,\dots, r_s)$ tuples of vectors in $\ZZ^2$.
-The generating function for the higher genus descendant logarithmic Gromov--Witten invariants is determined by a combinatorial invariant involving counts of quantum broken lines.
-Precisely, there is an equality,
+\begin{maintheorem} Fix tuples $m=(m_1,\dots,m_n)$ and $\vartheta = (r_1,\dots, r_s)$ of vectors in $\ZZ^2$.
+The generating function for the higher-genus descendant logarithmic Gromov--Witten invariants is determined by a combinatorial invariant involving counts of quantum broken lines.
+Precisely, there is an equality